tc39/proposal-bigint/README.md

 - When applied to two BigInts, comparison operators `==`, `===`, `<`, `>`, `>=`, and `<=` perform a logical comparson
 - Missing operators
   - `>>>` is not supported, as all BigInts are signed; to get an unsigned shift, pass in a positive BigInt to `>>`
-  - `+` is unsupported on BigInts due to asm.js requirements
+  - Unary `+` is unsupported on BigInts due to asm.js requirements; details explained below
 - In a conditional, `if (0n)` executes the `else` branch.

 ### The BigInt constructor